 What happens if I incorrectly enter a course not on my Section List into my preferences?

 The system will not prevent you from entering a course during preferencing.
 There is no schedule check at the time of submitting preferences.
-There is only schedule conflict checking during the registration algorithm and during live add/drop.
-We provide you with a Section List to ensure you do not enter bids for courses you could not take due to scheduling conflicts.
-If you purposely enter a course not on your list or incorrectly include a course, you will essentially be wasting a bid.
+If you submit a class that conflicts your required courses, you will not receive a seat in the class.
+Please review your Section List to ensure you do not enter bids for courses you could not take due to scheduling conflicts.

 How can I ensure I am preferencing the correct courses?